 - Engage only in Islam’s peaceful spread

-- Have no interest in Islam’s geopolitical expansionism
+- Have little interest in Islam’s geopolitical expansionism

 - Want only peace with their non-Muslim neighbors